Don't Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks

 This KV cache, which encapsulates the inference state of the LLM, is stored on disk or in memory for future use.
 The computational cost of processing \(\mathcal{D}\) is incurred only once, regardless of the number of subsequent queries.

-\item \textbf{Inference}\\ During inference, the precomputed KV cache \(\mathcal{C}_{\text{KV}}\) is loaded alongside the user's query \(\mathcal{Q}\).
+\item \textbf{Inference}\\ During inference, the precomputed KV cache \(\mathcal{C}_{\text{KV}}\) is loaded alongside the user's query $q$.
 The LLM utilizes this cached context to generate responses:

 By preloading the external knowledge, this phase eliminates retrieval latency and reduces risks of errors or omissions that arise from dynamic retrieval.
-The combined prompt \(\mathcal{P} = \texttt{Concat}(\mathcal{D}, \mathcal{Q})\) ensures a unified understanding of both the external knowledge and the user query.
+The combined prompt $\mathcal{D} \oplus q$ ensures a unified understanding of both the external knowledge and the user query.

 \item \textbf{Cache Reset} \\ To maintain system performance across multiple inference sessions, the KV cache, stored in memory, can be reset efficiently.
-As the KV cache grows in an append-only manner with new tokens \(t_1, t_2, \dots, t_k\) sequentially appended, resetting involves truncating these new tokens:
+As the KV cache grows in an append-only manner with new tokens $q = \left(t_1, t_2, \dots, t_k \right)$ sequentially appended, resetting involves truncating these new tokens.
 This allows for rapid reinitialization without reloading the entire cache from disk, ensuring sustained speed and responsiveness. \end{enumerate}

 The proposed methodology offers several significant advantages over traditional RAG systems: \begin{itemize} \item \textbf{Reduced Inference Time}: By eliminating the need for real-time retrieval, the inference process becomes faster and more efficient, enabling quicker responses to user queries. \item \textbf{Unified Context}: Preloading the entire knowledge collection into the LLM provides a holistic and coherent understanding of the documents, resulting in improved response quality and consistency across a wide range of tasks. \item \textbf{Simplified Architecture}: By removing the need to integrate retrievers and generators, the system becomes more streamlined, reducing complexity, improving maintainability, and lowering development overhead. \end{itemize}